nkallima/sim-universal-construction/README.md

 Note that de-allocating and thus recycling memory in lock-free and wait-free objects is not an easy task.
 Since v2.4.0, SimStack supports memory reclamation using the functionality of `pool.h` and a technique that is similar to that presented by Blelloch and Weiin in [13].
 Notice that the MS-Queue [7], LCRQ [11,12] queue implementations and the LF-Stack [8] stack implementation support memory reclamation through hazard-pointers.
 However, the current version of the Synch framework does not provide any implementation of hazard-pointers.
 In case that a user wants to use memory reclamation in these objects, a custom hazard-pointers implementation should be integrated in the environment.

 By default, memory-reclamation is enabled.
-In case that there is need to disable memory reclamation, the `SYNCH_POOL_NODE_RECYCLING_DISABLE` option should be enabled in `config.h`.
+In case that there is need to disable memory reclamation, the `SYNCH_POOL_NODE_RECYCLING_DISABLE` option should be enabled in `libconcurrent/includes/config.h`.

 The following table shows the memory reclamation characteristics of the provided stack and queues implementations.